Unleash Your Adventure: 5 Kickass Bordeaux Experiences

 Visit the Miroir d’Eau

 Bordeaux is home to the largest reflective pool in the world, Miroir d’Eau.
 It is across the street from 18th-century Place de la Bourse, the symbol of Bordeaux.
-The water level quickly became a favorite place for locals and tourists alike to cool off on a hot summer day.
+The water level quickly became a favorite place for locals and tourists to cool off on a hot summer day.

-Children are always seen in it while running and splashing, there are often salsa dances on both sides and it is a popular meeting place for lovers.
-The water runs through a programmed sequence of 3 minutes of fog, 3 minutes of mirror and 10 minutes of pool.
-It is a contemporary UNESCO World Heritage Site and the most photographed place in Bordeaux.
+Children are always seen in it while running and splashing; there are often salsa dances on both sides, and it is a popular meeting place for lovers.
+The water runs through a programmed sequence of 3 minutes of fog, 3 minutes of mirror, and 10 minutes of pool.
+It is a contemporary UNESCO World Heritage Site and the most photographed Place in Bordeaux.

 Picnic in the Jardin Public

-The Jardin Public was designed in the French style by Jacques Ange Gabriel and inaugurated in 1746.
+The Jardin Public was designed in French by Jacques Ange Gabriel and inaugurated in 1746.
 The garden was built in an area where the country was not considered suitable for growing high-quality grape views and was intended to give the Bordelaise an open space to relax from the city.

 It was redesigned in English style around a central pond in 1856 and is as we see the Jardin Public today.
-You can bring a blanket and have a picnic, relax with a book, or maybe play a game of petanque.
+You can bring a blanket and picnic, relax with a book, or maybe play a game of petanque.

-Rue Sainte-catherine
+Rue Sainte-Catherine

 Try Some Oysters